Scoppio/RagnarokEngine3/README.md

 ## Features

-Many basic classes and methods are already inplace for Ragnarok Engine
+Many basic classes and methods are already inplace for Ragnarok Engine3
 - 2D and 3D Vector Math Library
 - Sprites with easy rotation, scaling, texture loading, etc.
 - SpriteSheet and Animation classes